ipfs/kubo/README.md

 #### Building on less common systems

-If your operating system isn't officially supported, but you still want to try building ipfs anyways (It should work fine in most cases).
-You can do the
+If your operating system isn't officially supported, but you still want to try building ipfs anyways (it should work fine in most cases), you can do the
 following:

-- install gx: `go get github.com/whyrusleeping/gx`
+- Install gx: `go get github.com/whyrusleeping/gx`
-- install gx-go: `go get github.com/whyrusleeping/gx-go`
+- Install gx-go: `go get github.com/whyrusleeping/gx-go`
-- fetch ipfs source: `go get -d github.com/ipfs/go-ipfs 2> /dev/null`
+- Fetch ipfs source: `go get -d github.com/ipfs/go-ipfs 2> /dev/null`
-- enter source directory: `cd $GOPATH/src/github.com/ipfs/go-ipfs`
+- Enter source directory: `cd $GOPATH/src/github.com/ipfs/go-ipfs`
-- install deps: `gx install`
+- Install deps: `gx install`
-- install ipfs: `go install ./cmd/ipfs`
+- Install ipfs: `go install ./cmd/ipfs`

-Note: This process may break if gx or any of its dependencies break as `go get` will always select the latest code for every dependency, often resulting in mismatched APIs.
+Note: This process may break if [gx](https://github.com/whyrusleeping/gx) or any of its dependencies break as `go get` will always select the latest code for every dependency, often resulting in mismatched APIs.